JosephAFerguson/UserInterface/readmes/Project1_README.md

    - Here the user can select a date on the calendar in the top left to view what they logged for that day.
 A dot appears on the days where they logged something.
 They can also change the month and year to filter the calendar.
    - After selecting a day they logged an entry, that entry will appear.
 They will be able to see and edit their picture, bodyweight, and protein in the right side.
 They can also see and edit their workout for that day in the bottom.
 They can change the weight, reps for a set.
 They can add or remove a set, or change the specific exercise they performed.
 However, they can not add or remove an exercise.
 At the time, I thought users might misuse this power and log stuff they did not do.
 However, since they can technically log whatever they want, I could add the feature to add and remove the lifts in the future.
+   - When the user clicks the save button it will save the updates, and show the user confirmation with a popup.

    - Detail View: